Michael Flynn, ex-national security adviser, to plead guilty in Mueller probe

 NBC News reported last month that federal investigators had gathered enough evidence to bring charges in their investigation of President Donald Trump's former national security adviser, according to multiple sources familiar with the investigation.

-Flynn, who was fired after just 24 days on the job, was one of the first Trump associates to come under scrutiny in the federal probe now led by Special Counsel Robert Mueller into possible collusion between Moscow and the Trump campaign.
+Flynn, who was fired after just 24 days on the job, was one of the first Trump associates to come under scrutiny in the investigation led by special counsel Robert Mueller into possible collusion between Moscow and the Trump campaign.

-The White House has referred questions about Flynn to outside counsel Ty Cobb.
+Flynn is the fourth person to be charged in the Mueller probe.

-A two-page information filed Thursday in federal court lists a number of false statements that Flynn made about his interactions with Russian ambassador Sergey Kislyak in late December 2016.
+Mueller’s investigators have been examining Flynn’s lobbying work, including whether he laundered money, according to three sources familiar with the investigation.

 This is a breaking news story.
 Please check back for updates.